laasya-setty/Pharmacure/README.md

 ## News/Notification Module
 Once the user enters the website he will get a popup of latest news.
 This is a default setting, if user don’t need a popup he/she can change in settings.
 If the user disables this feature then he can see news in a block at left side.
 Alert news can be seen scrolling in all web pages of the website.
 User also gets news in notification bar of their devices.
 When a user orders he/she will get notifications of the status of their shipment.
 The website also warns if the user is trying to buy medicines which are not suitable for his age.

+## Conclusion

+Therefore, Pharmacure website takes input from the user like age, blood group, past medical history while registering and keeps a track of it throughout the events.
+When user enters symptoms, a query is passed to the database requesting an appropriate result.
+User can even purchase medicines and can have the track of shipment till the end.
+These tracking is possible by a unique tracking ID which we provide.
+Users can also get update on latest medical information going on around the world.